peterrz/odin-wi5/README.md

 a platform for developing typical enterprise WLAN services such as mobility managers, and load balancers as "network applications".

+It was developed by Lalith Shuresh (https://github.com/lalithsuresh).
+This is a fork with some improvements.

 Requirements
 ------------